Val Caniparoli: Film choreography

+Television

 In 2015, co-choreographed with Helgi Tomasson, a commercial for the 50th Anniversary Super Bowl with dancers from San Francisco Ballet.

-Choreography from "Lambarena" featured on Sesame Street with dancers Lorena Feijoo and Lorna Feijoo.
+Choreography from Lambarena featured on Sesame Street with dancers Lorena Feijoo and Lorna Feijoo.

-Caniparoli appeared on PBS in "The San Francisco Ballet in Cinderella" Dance in America (the Great Performances Series) in the role of Cinderella's father.
+Caniparoli appeared on PBS in The San Francisco Ballet in Cinderella Dance in America (the Great Performances Series) in the role of Cinderella's father.
 In addition, he appeared in three television specials: